houstonhaynes/AD4SDocs/05 FSharp Antifragile By Design.md

 This future state would enable developers to compile and deploy substantially similar F# BitNet code to radically different hardware targets without changing the core logic.
 While current work is adapting to existing hybrid approaches, SpeakEZ's work in this area focuses on a strata of platform code that would automatically adapt memory management and code optimization strategies based on a declarative target platform configuration.
 This could herald a new era, creating previously unexpressed degrees of freedom for deploying robust heterogenous workloads, and laying basis for more groundbreaking efficiency as the new AI landscape continues to take shape.

 What's crucial to understand is that while Fidelity takes a practical hybrid approach by leveraging existing technologies like .NET tooling and platform-specific compilers, this future state of true hardware independence is only achievable because of F#'s fundamental design principles.
-The language's layered separation of concerns—from its type system to its effect management to its computation expressions—creates what could be called "progressive optionality."
+The language's layered separation of concerns, from its type system to its effect management to its computation expressions, creates what could be called "progressive optionality."
 Each layer maintains independence while preserving the ability to specialize at later stages.

 Consider how this works: F#'s type system enforces correctness independent of execution model; its immutability-by-default ensures reasoning about code remains valid across platforms; and its computation expressions provide a clean separation between what computation is performed and how it executes.
 Unlike languages where runtime assumptions are baked into the core design, F# was built with this layered abstraction from day one.
-This is why Fidelity can transform the same high-level F# code into radically different execution models—from garbage-collected runtime to bare-metal execution to specialized AI hardware—without requiring developers to choose a new language or unfamiliar technology stack.
+This is why Fidelity can transform the same high-level F# code into radically different execution models, from garbage-collected runtime to bare-metal execution to specialized AI hardware, without requiring developers to choose a new language or unfamiliar technology stack.
 The optionality is preserved throughout the compilation pipeline, a quality that cannot be retrofitted onto languages lacking these foundational principles.

 ### Dynamic Orchestration Across Hardware Boundaries